cyberw0lfe/snyk-recursive/README.md

 # Snyk Recursive

 This package runs Snyk security scans recursively against every subdirectory containing a `node_modules` directory and a `package.json` file.

+**NOTE: This readme is written as if this package has actually been published, but I haven't actually published it anywhere yet.
+Running `npm install snyk-recursive` won't install this code!**

 ## Usage